Fruits of the City

 Fruit tree classes

+To assist our partnering fruit tree owners with improving their yields and the quality of fruit they share with food shelves, we regularly offer a variety of fruit tree education class.
 Jeffrey Johnson, a horticulturalist at the University of Minnesota with 30 years of experience, will be teaching fruit tree care, pruning and training classes this spring, summer, and fall.
-This year we will also have additional guest speakers covering new topics such as soils, bees and pollination, food preservation, and companion planting.
+We also have additional guest speakers covering new topics such as soils, bees and pollination, espalier fruit tree training, and yardscaping with fruit.
 Click here to learn more.

 Fruits of the City is generously sponsored byand